Steven Cakebread Sells 2,000 Shares of Bill.com Holdings, Inc. (NYSE:BILL) Stock

 - On Thursday, July 15th, Steven Cakebread sold 2,000 shares of Bill.com stock.
 The shares were sold at an average price of $183.36, for a total transaction of $366,720.00.

-Several hedge funds have recently added to or reduced their stakes in the company.
-BlackRock Inc. raised its stake in shares of Bill.com by 2.1% during the first quarter.
-BlackRock Inc. now owns 4,164,486 shares of the company’s stock valued at $605,932,000 after acquiring an additional 83,769 shares during the last quarter.
-Whale Rock Capital Management LLC raised its stake in Bill.com by 11.2% during the first quarter.
-Whale Rock Capital Management LLC now owns 3,905,451 shares of the company’s stock worth $568,243,000 after buying an additional 392,535 shares during the last quarter.
-Capital International Investors raised its stake in Bill.com by 107.2% during the first quarter.
-Capital International Investors now owns 3,412,968 shares of the company’s stock worth $496,587,000 after buying an additional 1,765,853 shares during the last quarter.
-Lone Pine Capital LLC raised its stake in Bill.com by 1.9% during the first quarter.
-Lone Pine Capital LLC now owns 2,820,713 shares of the company’s stock worth $410,414,000 after buying an additional 52,006 shares during the last quarter.
-Finally, Melvin Capital Management LP bought a new position in Bill.com during the first quarter worth $225,525,000.
-83.85% of the stock is owned by hedge funds and other institutional investors.

-Several research analysts have recently commented on the stock.
-Canaccord Genuity reaffirmed a “buy” rating and set a $223.00 target price (up from $150.00) on shares of Bill.com in a report on Wednesday, July 14th.
-Susquehanna Bancshares increased their price target on shares of Bill.com from $160.00 to $176.00 and gave the stock a “neutral” rating in a research report on Friday, June 25th.
-BTIG Research increased their price target on shares of Bill.com from $180.00 to $220.00 and gave the stock a “buy” rating in a research report on Wednesday, July 14th.
-They noted that the move was a valuation call.
-The Goldman Sachs Group began coverage on shares of Bill.com in a research report on Thursday, June 17th.
+BILL has been the topic of several analyst reports.
+Susquehanna upped their price target on Bill.com from $160.00 to $176.00 and gave the company a “neutral” rating in a research report on Friday, June 25th.
+Susquehanna Bancshares upped their price target on Bill.com from $160.00 to $176.00 and gave the company a “neutral” rating in a research report on Friday, June 25th.
+Canaccord Genuity reiterated a “buy” rating and set a $223.00 price target (up from $150.00) on shares of Bill.com in a research report on Wednesday, July 14th.
+The Goldman Sachs Group initiated coverage on Bill.com in a research report on Thursday, June 17th.
 They set a “buy” rating on the stock.
-Finally, KeyCorp increased their price target on shares of Bill.com from $165.00 to $175.00 and gave the stock an “overweight” rating in a research report on Friday, May 7th.
-One investment analyst has rated the stock with a sell rating, five have given a hold rating and ten have assigned a buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $172.15.
+Finally, KeyCorp upped their price target on Bill.com from $165.00 to $175.00 and gave the company an “overweight” rating in a research report on Friday, May 7th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and ten have given a buy rating to the company’s stock.
+Bill.com currently has a consensus rating of “Buy” and an average price target of $172.15.

+A number of institutional investors and hedge funds have recently modified their holdings of BILL.
+Capital International Investors boosted its stake in Bill.com by 107.2% in the first quarter.
+Capital International Investors now owns 3,412,968 shares of the company’s stock worth $496,587,000 after buying an additional 1,765,853 shares in the last quarter.
+Melvin Capital Management LP purchased a new stake in shares of Bill.com during the first quarter valued at approximately $225,525,000.
+Norges Bank purchased a new stake in shares of Bill.com during the fourth quarter valued at approximately $87,234,000.
+NEA Management Company LLC purchased a new stake in shares of Bill.com during the second quarter valued at approximately $102,723,000.
+Finally, Whale Rock Capital Management LLC boosted its stake in shares of Bill.com by 11.2% during the first quarter.
+Whale Rock Capital Management LLC now owns 3,905,451 shares of the company’s stock valued at $568,243,000 after purchasing an additional 392,535 shares during the period.
+83.85% of the stock is owned by institutional investors and hedge funds.

 About Bill.com